brandon-schabel/bun-nook-kit-docs/README.md

 - **Web API Standards**: Ensures broad compatibility and future-proofing.

 ## Stop Analysis Paralysis and Start Building
-The goal of BNK is to provide a set of tools in which a developer can rapidly develop fullstack interactive JavaScript application with no additional dependencies, BNK relies on nothing but the APIs provided by Bun.
+The goal of BNK is to provide a set of tools in which a developer can rapidly develop full-stack interactive JavaScript application with no additional dependencies, BNK relies on nothing but the APIs provided by Bun.
 Bun is now on >1.0 and is stable and as such BNK is focusing on providing a stable 1.0 release to lock in the APIs.

 ## Use What You need